You're a Good Man, Charlie Brown: Revised

 Lucy expresses her deep infatuation with Schroeder and asks him what he thinks of the idea of marriage.
 Schroeder is aware of her feelings, but remains aloof as he plays his piano.
 Lucy then exclaims: "My Aunt Marion was right.
 Never try to discuss marriage with a musician" ("Schroeder").
 Sally is sad because her jump rope tangled up.

 Snoopy is lying on top of his doghouse, relaxing vacantly and peacefully.
 He begins to daydream about being a wild jungle beast.
 In a few minutes, however, he is back to his peaceful state ("Snoopy").
 Linus enters, holding his blanket and sucking his thumb.
 Lucy and Sally show up and mock him for this habit.
 Linus decides to abandon his blanket and move on, only to come running back to it in desperation.
 After the girls leave, Linus daydreams of a blanket fantasy where everyone can relax with their blankets ("My Blanket and Me").
 Lucy later tells him that she would someday like to be a queen ("Queen Lucy").
 However, Linus tells her that she can't and she threatens to punch him.
-Sally gets a D for her pathetic coat-hanger sculpture.
+Sally gets a C for her pathetic coat-hanger sculpture.

 Charlie Brown appears, trying to get his unusually stubborn kite to soar in the air.
 Eventually, he succeeds in doing this, and he enjoys a few minutes of triumph before the notorious Kite-Eating Tree eats it up ("The Kite").
 After this trauma, Charlie Brown tries to find the right way to give Lucy a Valentine's Day card, but he ends up saying "Merry Christmas", making a fool out of himself.
 He later learns that no one sent him a card, whereas everyone else, including Snoopy, got several.
 He goes to see Lucy, who is at her psychiatrist booth.
 He tells her all the things he thinks of himself.
 Lucy then clears it up by saying that Charlie Brown is unique the way he is, then asks for the five cent price ("The Doctor Is In").
 Later, Charlie Brown sees a happy Schroeder spreading the word of Beethoven's birthday and pulling together a celebration.
 He and company join Schroeder in the song of jubilation ("Beethoven Day").

 The next morning, Sally wakes up Snoopy to go rabbit chasing, and they go into strange places, like the Sahara.
-At noon, Linus, Lucy, Schroeder, and Charlie Brown are working on their Peter Rabbit book reports, each in his or her own way.
+At noon, Linus, Lucy, Schroeder, and Charlie Brown are working on their Peter Rabbit book reports, each in their own way.
 Lucy is simply babbling to fit the 100-word requirement, Schroeder is doing a "comparison" between the book and Robin Hood, Linus is doing an overcomplicated psychological analysis, and Charlie Brown hasn't even started out of worry, while Sally and Snoopy continue to chase rabbits ("The Book Report").